 “As more mainstream politicians take to the web, with their carefully calculated YouTube channels and social-network profiles, so they could diminish its radical potential.
 The web could become a tool for politics as usual.
 And even if the web does not benefit the old elite it could well create a new elite to take its place, the technorati who are adept at using the web for political purposes” (Leadbeater, 2009).

-References
+References – note to self - cross check as osme refs have been deleted from main body

 Anstead, N., and Chadwick, A. (2009).
 Parties, election campaigning, and the internet: Toward a comparative perspective.
 In A. Chadwick, & P. Howard (Eds.), Routledge handbook of internet politics (pp. 56-71).
 New York: Routledge.